AI agent cut my working time in half. But without a human, it would have broken the entire system.

 After doing chargebacks completely by hand, I wanted to speed things up — so I brought in the Codex CLI agent (by the way, I’ve heard it’s smarter than Claude Code — is that actually true?).
 We worked together: querying data, analyzing fields, figuring out what to look for and where.
 Not “write me a workflow” — more like a joint investigation of the system.

-What happened: → Time cut in half → Agent built a working workflow → During testing I realized — run it without review, and it would create hundreds of duplicate mutations that could only be cleaned up manually What saved me: I already knew the database structure from the previous workflow.
+→ Time cut in half → Agent built a working workflow → During testing I realized — run it without review, and it would create hundreds of duplicate mutations that could only be cleaned up manually What saved me: I already knew the database structure from the previous workflow.
 I could see when the agent was going off track and course-corrected deliberately.
 Without that context — I would have trusted it and ended up with a mess.

 The final solution was also mine: create the old mutations manually one time, route all new refunds through the new automated path.
 Simple, clean, works.
 AI agents speed things up.
 But in processes where a mistake means hours of manual cleanup, they don’t replace expertise — they amplify it.
 You need a human who understands the system to steer the wheel.